joshmoody24/sitcom-simulator/README.md

 ```
 OPENAI_KEY='openai api key goes here'
 STABILITY_KEY='stability api key goes here'
-IMAGEMAGICK_BINARY='path to magick.exe goes here' # needed on windows, optional on Linux/MacOS
 ```
 5. (Optional) Make sure the font variable in `config.toml` is a font installed on your computer
 6. You're all set to start making terrible movies!